StrangeBeeCorp/docs/docs/thehive/how-to/alert-management.md

 ## Alert list

-Alerts received by your organization can be viewed in TheHive:
+Alerts received by your organisation can be viewed in TheHive:

 ![Alert List](./images/alert-management/alert_list.png)

-Every user inside the organization can view the alerts.
+Every user inside the organisation can view the alerts.
 But you will need the permission `manageAlert` to be able to edit alerts.

 A user can use predefined filter or custom filters to view only selected alerts: